sofrayala/S6-Budgets-Angular/README.md

 # S6Budgets

-This is project is web aplciation to get budgets.
-The app allows users to choose specific services, get a quote for the toal cost and save quotes with their/ or their clients names.
+This is project is web aplication to get personalized budgets.
+The app allows users to choose specific services, get a quote for the total cost and save quotes with their clients names.
+The quotes list can be filtered alpahabetically, by date and by price.
+There is also a search bar for faster results.

 ## Technologies